Miniature Gardening in the Southeastern States

 I’ve shown the results of the demos on our next blog here.

-The books I consulted in my library, in addition to our bestselling Gardening in Miniature Book: Create Your Own Tiny Living World or find in our Amazon affiliate store here.
+The books I consulted in my library, in addition to our bestselling Gardening in Miniature Book: Create Your Own Tiny Living World.

-Succulent Container Gardens, by Debra Lee Baldwin, published by Timber Press (Our Amazon store.)
+Succulent Container Gardens, by Debra Lee Baldwin, published by Timber Press.

 Like this?
 Then you’ll love our Mini Garden Gazette newsletter.
-It’s FREE and you get a free PDF just for signing up with us!
-Join us here.
+It’s FREE: Join us here.